airbnb/javascript/README.md

 ## Arrow Functions

 <a name="arrows--use-them"></a>
-- [8.1](#arrows--use-them) When you must use function expressions (as when passing an anonymous function), use arrow function notation. eslint: [`prefer-arrow-callback`](http://eslint.org/docs/rules/prefer-arrow-callback.html), [`arrow-spacing`](http://eslint.org/docs/rules/arrow-spacing.html) jscs: [`requireArrowFunctions`](http://jscs.info/rule/requireArrowFunctions)
+- [8.1](#arrows--use-them) When you must use an anonymous function (as when passing an inline callback), use arrow function notation. eslint: [`prefer-arrow-callback`](https://eslint.org/docs/rules/prefer-arrow-callback.html), [`arrow-spacing`](https://eslint.org/docs/rules/arrow-spacing.html) jscs: [`requireArrowFunctions`](http://jscs.info/rule/requireArrowFunctions)

     > Why?
 It creates a version of the function that executes in the context of `this`, which is usually what you want, and is a more concise syntax.
-If you [want to use `.bind()`](https://gist.github.com/jashmenn/b306add36d3e6f0f6483), consider employing a `const self = this;` technique instead.
-Nested use of `.bind()` makes complex code difficult to traverse and reason through.

     > Why not?
-If you have a complicated function, you might move that logic out into its own function declaration.
+If you have a fairly complicated function, you might move that logic out into its own named function expression.

     ```javascript
     // bad